1jour1vin

 About the wine:

-This vineyard, located in the village of Fuissé, produced a wine of wonderful concentration in 2022, with aromas of passion fruit and pomelo and notes of hazelnut and spice.
-The texture is dense yet light; well-integrated oak aromas linger on the palate.
-The grapes come from a two-hectare plot purchased by Jadot following the acquisition of Ferret; it was excluded from Premier Cru status, but its flavor is, in my opinion, of equivalent quality.
+This vineyard, located in the village of Fuissé, produced a wine in 2022 with wonderful concentration, featuring aromas of passion fruit and pomelo, along with notes of hazelnut and spices.
+The texture is dense yet not heavy; well-integrated oak aromas linger on the palate.
+The grapes come from a two-hectare plot purchased by Jadot following the acquisition of Ferret; although it was excluded from Premier Cru status, its flavor is, in my opinion, of equivalent quality.
 2025–2035

 Robert Parker - Wine Advocate